accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 #### [Criterion 11.12](#crit-11-12) [A] In each screen, can actions triggered by a pointing device on a single point on the screen be cancelled (excluding special cases)? {id="crit-11-12"}

 **[Test 11.12.1](#test-11-12-1):** In each screen, do actions triggered using a pointing device on a single point on the screen meet one of these conditions (excluding special cases)? {id="test-11-12-1"}
-- The action is triggered when the pointing device is released or raised;
+- The action is triggered when the pointing device is released;
-- The action is triggered when the pointing device is pressed or put down and then cancelled when the pointing device is released or raised;
+- The action is triggered when the pointing device is pressed or put down and then cancelled when the pointing device is released;
 - The [action is complex](glossaire.md#action-complex) and a mechanism is available to abort (before completion of the action) or cancel (after completion) the execution of the action.

 ##### Special cases